 For brands wanting to achieve a global presence, or are already serving many international markets, a multi-tenant CMS can prove to be key to your international growth.
 Below, we’ve highlighted how a multi-tenant CMS like dotCMS simplifies the process of launching new websites, single page applications, and other web properties.

 1. Lower Total Cost of Ownership, More Time Saved

 Since multi-tenant CMS solutions share its resources, content, files, databases and folders, your investment will dramatically reduce over time, as you increase the number of tenants (or sites) on the platform.
 Following the principles of economies of scale, each time you add a new tenant, you are incurring no additional cost.

 And because your sites are using the same set of resources, content creators will no longer have to produce content separately for each instance.
 Instead, they have gained the ability to make content once, and reuse it multiple times.
 As for updating the content, they would only need to make the necessary amendments via the central repository and it will automatically update all the instances that are utilizing that particular content.

-One of our clients at dotCMS, TELUS, experienced these benefits when they switch from their aging content portal, that served over 400 retail stores, over to dotCMS' multi-tenant CMS offering.
+One of our clients at dotCMS, TELUS, experienced these benefits when they switch from their aging content portal (serving over 400 retail stores) over to dotCMS' multi-tenant CMS offering.
 They saw the speed of their daily content editing reduce from 10 mins down to 30 seconds, saving both time and money.